johans-work/paid-source/README.md

 # Paid Source

-A new convenient way to get paid for your digital work, for both the buyer and you, backed by capitalism and scientific evidence.

-# How does it work?

 Sell the right to say "I own this" and for it to be true.
 Give copies, sell ownership.
 Free the free copies, and turn them into leads for your next sale.

+Paid Source is a new simple and convenient way to get paid for your digital work, for both the buyer and you, backed by capitalism and scientific evidence.

+# How does it work?

 Simply include a link to your product profile which shows cost of ownership along with convenient ways to pay.
 Their receipt will act as proof of ownership, and grant them ownership rights.